yodrew/yodrew.github.io/_pages/back/faq.md

 - the deep healing necessary in cases of cataclysmic trauma could occur without profound rest
 - profound rest can occur in semi-darkness and other compromised conditions
 - or psychic trauma is not the primary cause of metaphysical suffering
 - or life has no specific needs for recovering from such pain.
 It is all random.
-And this is true despite
+And this is true despite:
 	- its specific and universal need of rest for recovery in all other cases.
 	- its specific needs of water for quenching thirst, air for breathing, etc
 	- suffering's being an indication in all other cases that something is wrong and needs attention